Wednesday, 12 June 2024

 The new commentators see something mysterious in the lack of information on John Farrow and this is the point where I start to diverge from them.
 With the exception of the few name-above-the-title celebrities, it was rare to find material dealing with studio directors of the day.
 Try to locate biographies of Roy Roland, Lew Landers or Alexander Hall and the maybe a hundred more hard-working, widely circulated and usually highly paid craftsmen filmmakers, whose output kept the cinemas open.
 Drawing attention to them would not have been repaid at the box office and publicists were rarely nudged by people who had access to the public - fans, critics, their editors.
 My contemporary Australian enthusiasts thought it was all about people they read about in British material, think Luis Bunuel, Luchino Visconti or Alexander Dovzhenko - not that their work was being shown here.
 This would shift in the fifties with the auteurist critics, where Farrow, Roland and the rest dipped out again.

 However Catholic and Australian Farrow was an irresistible target for John Howard Reid, who was just starting movie writing activity.
-His research blew the smoke off one of the first of the Farrow mysteries, his claim to a Newington education.
+His research blew the smoke off one of the first of the Farrow mysteries, his asserting a Newington education.
 The Reid biographical sketch in the Herald was reprinted in Fort Street’s alumni journal, confirming their claim to him as one of their own.

 I have the Reid-Farrow correspondence.
 Bertrand Tavernier once expressed interest in acquiring that for one of his projects.
 When John started publishing, I suggested he put out his own Farrow book, which would have been unique at that stageHe hesitated, possibly just as well.
 Revelations that came after John Farrow’s early death showed our knowledge to have limitsDisgruntled children (and wives) underworld associations, and serial womanising pile on, along with remarkable acts of principle.